• Home

 Humanitarian aid

-Somalia is a complex country that has faced numerous crises (drought, disease and conflict) over the past decades.
-Food insecurity is almost constant, and the need for healthcare is paramount.
-Development and Peace – Caritas Canada partner Trocaire (Caritas Ireland) has been working in Somalia since 1992.
-Trocaire works with local authorities and communities to provide health care, including operating the only hospital and clinic network in the southwest region of Gedo, treating an average of 19,000 people every month.
-Trocaire’s longstanding presence in the area enables it to be trusted by communities and to strengthen local systems.
+Food insecurity and insufficient healthcare are near-constant and widespread problems in Somalia, where Development and Peace ― Caritas Canada’s partner Trócaire (Caritas Ireland) has been working in Somalia since 1992.
+Trócaire works with local authorities and communities to provide healthcare, including operating the only hospital and clinic network in the southwestern region of Gedo, that treats an average of 19,000 people every month.
+Trócaire’s longstanding presence has earned it the communities’ trust and enabled it to strengthen local systems.

-Development and Peace – Caritas Canada helps Trocaire strengthen the resilience of vulnerable communities.
+Development and Peace – Caritas Canada also help Trócaire enhance the resilience of vulnerable communities.
 Women farmers are assisted in producing food for the household and increasing their access to nutritious foods.
-Activities include preparing land for cultivation, providing agricultural inputs (including diverse crop seeds and training in climate-sensitive and resilient agricultural and nutrition practices), and engaging in micro-gardening.
-Project participants also join savings and loan groups to encourage good financial planning and preparedness for financial shocks and stresses.
+Activities include preparing land for cultivation; providing agricultural inputs, including diverse crop seeds and training in climate-appropriate and resilient agricultural practices; and micro-gardening.
+Project participants also join savings and loan groups that engender good financial planning and preparedness for financial shocks and stresses.

 What is next for our work?

-Development and Peace – Caritas Canada’s objective in Somalia is to deliver quality humanitarian programs that integrate health, nutrition, protection and basic education, while adopting a nexus approach1.
-We will continue to work with Trocaire and other partners to provide humanitarian support to mitigate the impacts of the drought, especially food insecurity and malnutrition.
-Development and Peace – Caritas Canada will also work with partners to strengthen community resilience by diversifying agricultural and non-agricultural production, thereby increasing capacities to cope with recurring humanitarian shocks and stresses.
+We will continue to work with Trócaire and other partners to provide humanitarian support to mitigate the impacts of climate shocks, especially food insecurity and malnutrition.
+We will also work with partners to strengthen community resilience by diversifying agricultural and non-agricultural production, thereby increasing capacities to cope with recurring humanitarian shocks and stresses.

 Support our transformational work around the world